fotorius/arduino-lockitron-nfc/README.txt

     files in https://github.com/devalfrz/arduino-lockitron-nfc).

     Buttons: (buttons are set to have a pullup resistor so they ar inverted)
-      - SLOT_SELECT: Selects a memory slot.
-STATUS_LED will blink n times depending on the slot that has been selected.

-      - MEMORY_BUTTON: If it's pressed for 3 seconds while a card is read, it will either override the selected slot or delete the card if it was already registered.

       - LOCK_UNLOCK: This button will lock or unlock the system depending on its previous state.

+      - SAVE_CARD: If it's pressed for 3 seconds while a card is read, it will either save the current card and blink 3 times or delete the card and blink one time for 2 seconds.

+      - RESET_MEMORY: Keep this button pressed and this will clear all cards in memory.